What is acrylamide?

 Therefore, FSANZ believes that it is prudent to reduce our exposure to acrylamide in food.

 How are Australians and New Zealanders exposed to acrylamide?

-Acrylamide has been detected in a range of foods including fried or roasted potato products, coffee, and cereal-based products (including sweet biscuits and toasted bread).
+Acrylamide has been detected in a range of foods including fried or roasted potato products, cereal-based products (including sweet biscuits and toasted bread) and coffee.

 Estimated dietary exposures of Australian consumers to acrylamide in food were investigated as a part of the first phase of the 24th Australian Total Diet Study

 .
 The study found that the levels of acrylamide were generally lower than, or comparable to, those reported in previous Australian and international studies.